-Suplemental Dosing a reef aquarium is the process of adding trace elements like Calcium, Alkalinity, and Magnesium to the water.
-As corals grow their consumption increases, once water changes cannot meet this demand, dosing is requiered.
+Supplemental dosing a reef aquarium is the process of adding trace elements like Calcium, Alkalinity, and Magnesium to the water.
+As corals grow their consumption increases, once water changes cannot meet this demand, dosing is required.
 It can be done manually or via automated liquid dosing pumps.

 What Is Supplemental Dosing For?

 Once you begin to get Coralline Algae and you start adding corals to your aquarium, especially corals with hard skeletons like LPS and SPS they will begin to consume two main elements from your water.

 The two main elements are Calcium, and Carbonate, more commonly referred to as Alkalinity, and they are used in conjunction with one another for the coral to build its hard skeleton.
 There is a third element that is also important to monitor and that is Magnesium.
 This needs to be in the correct range to allow these elements to stay free in the water to be absorbed and used by the coral.

 The topic of how each of these elements works together is far too in-depth for this article, but this awesome video from Bulk Reef Supply explains everything:

 So, in a nutshell, dosing is required to ensure the optimum levels of Calcium, Alkalinity, and Magnesium are maintained in your water so that your corals can grow.

 Why Not Just Do Water Changes?

 Water changes work really well for most aquarists that do not have a lot of coral or have an aquarium mainly consisting of soft corals like Mushrooms, Zoa’s & Palys, Kenya Trees, Pulsing Xenia, and GSP, to name a few.